 All of the symptoms mentioned above can become very serious and even lethal if Demerol use is continued.
 Seeking immediate medical supervision is key in managing the symptoms and finding the path to fully recover from any form of drug dependence.

 At Granite Recovery Centers, we offer a full spectrum of substance use disorder treatments and rehab care.
 We focus on individualized care from medically supervised detox to supportive aftercare.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 Contact one of our admissions specialists for more information about our treatment programs and available resources for those experiencing addiction.